hilmisidek/cmai-affiliate-plugin/README.md

 # Affiliate System Plugin 🚀

-This is a standalone extraction of the <a href='https://copymindset.com>CopyMindset AI </a> Affiliate System, designed to be integrated into any Flask/React project.
+This is a standalone extraction of the https://copymindset.com Affiliate System, designed to be integrated into any Flask/React project.

 ## Project Structure